Teenager who drowned in Kickapoo River was about to become a father

 Keaton, 19, was pulled under by the swift current below a rock wall near a bend in the river, said Bobbi Jewison, Isabella’s mother.
 Isabella, 19, trained as a lifeguard, tried to save him.
 Pregnant with their child, she started having cramps.
 Her cousin took over, but she couldn’t find him in the murky water.

-Keaton drowned, his body found by first responders an hour and a half later about 20 feet from where he was submerged on a balmy afternoon Thursday just south of Ontario, Vernon County Sheriff Roy Torgerson said.
+Keaton drowned, his body found by first responders an hour and a half later about 20 feet from where he was submerged last Thursday just south of Ontario, Vernon County Sheriff Roy Torgerson said.

 Bobbi Jewison said the trio had no idea the river suddenly got deeper in the stretch near Gibson Valley Road, about 100 miles northwest of Madison.
 The tubers weren’t wearing life jackets.
 Torgerson said toxicology results on Keaton aren’t available yet, but Jewison said the young adults were not intoxicated.